sds/scss-lint/lib/scss_lint/linter/README.md

 ## TrailingSemicolon

-Property values, `@extend` directives, and `@include` directives should always end with a semicolon.
+Property values, `@extend` directives, `@include` directives, and variable declarations should always end with a semicolon.

 **Bad: no semicolon**
 ```scss